cterveen/bookrtf-7.x/README.md

 **Currently features**
 - Basic HTML elements: p, h1, h2, h3, li (ol, ul), tbody (td, th), br, img
   - Images are scaled to A4 page width, png, possibly jpg/jpeg (not tested)
-  - Tables are scaled to A4 page width, some adaptation in column width
+  - Tables are scaled to A4 page width, column width can be set in CSS
   - Lists can be nested
   - Links are changed to footnotes
-- Basic HTML markup: strong u i sup sub span
+- Basic HTML markup: b strong u i sup sub span ins del s strike
 - CSS support for lay-out
-  - Custom css files can be added to your theme directory
+  - A custom css file can be added to your theme directory
 - Fancy lay-out
   - Chapters start on new pages
   - Custom front page (optional)
   - Flyleaf (optional)
   - Table of contents (optional)
   - Index (from the anchor module, optional)
   - Page headers and footers (facing pages; configurable: none, book title, chapter title, page number)

 **Dependencies:**
 - Drupal modules